-When you select a style, you automatically select a number of "instruments" that will accompany you when you play.
+When you select a style, you automatically select a number of "instruments" that accompany you when you play.
 You have a drummer, a bass player, and most likely, a piano player and guitarist as well.
 The particular players, and the instruments they use, are built into the style selected.
-If you pick a ballad, you get appropriate instruments to accompany a ballad.
-If you pick a March, you get instruments to accompany a March.
+If you pick a ballad style, you get appropriate instruments to accompany a ballad.
+If you pick a March style, you get instruments to accompany a March.

 On the right side of the keyboard, look for a group of buttons labeled ONE TOUCH SETTINGS.
 There are four buttons, labeled 1 2, 3, and 4.
 There is a light above the button, or in the button, or the button itself is lighted depending on your keyboard.
-As you can see from the figure here, the OTS buttons look a little different on the different models, but they always do the same thing.
+The OTS buttons may look a little different on the different model keyboards, but they always do the same thing.

 |Press any of the OTS buttons shown here and watch the screen above to see the impact on voices ----->|

 As you press the different OTS buttons, you see that the three right-hand voices (RIGHT1, RIGHT2, and RIGHT3) change.
 The LEFT voice does not change.
 The LEFT voice is part of the style itself, in this case, EasyPop, and not part of the OTS.
 In future lessons you will see how you can modify the style to change the "default" LEFT voice in that style.
 You will also learn how to set a different left-hand voice and then FREEZE the left-hand voice so that it does not change as you select different OTS settings.

 A separate screen is available to provide you information on all four OTS settings.
 How you access the screen is different on the PSR-SX900 (and Genos) than on the earlier PSR and Tyros models.

 On the PSR-SX900